Your Nervous System is Stuck In Survival Mode?

 Here’s What’s Really Going On:

-Your nervous system has learned that the only way to get through fear is to override it.
-To act like it’s not there.
-But that constant override means your system never actually gets the message that it’s safe.
+Your nervous system has learned that the only way to get through fear is to override it because showing it is not acceptable.
+So you have learned to act like it’s not there.

 And a nervous system that never feels safe never slows down.

-But you do need to stop forcing your way through fear.
+The key is to stop forcing your way through fear.

 Here’s The Shift You Need: